- To be in close familiarity or friendship; closeness.

 - The mental/sexual:

 - Loves stories, fantasies, intellect, and play.
 You want a challenge and are turned on by puzzles from your lover(s), obstacles, and the naughty.
-Even just thinking about that hot night of spanking can ignite arousal.
+You’re turned on when you are either in control or someone else takes (consensual) control.

 - This sexual type can sometimes feel disconnected from their partner if life ordinary comes into the relationship and variety is lost.